 Timothy WittigSenior IWT Specialist

-In parallel to his practical work, Tim is a conservation scientist and a tenured professor at the University of Groningen in the Netherlands.
+In parallel to his practical work, Tim is a conservation scientist and was a tenured professor of International Relations at the University of Groningen in the Netherlands prior to joining the Basel Institute.
 He has held a variety of university research and faculty appointments over his career, including at Johns Hopkins University, U.S. National Defense University, the University of Amsterdam, and the University of St Andrews, where he received his PhD.
 He is a well-regarded speaker and educator and the author of numerous publications, including a 2011 book “Understanding Terrorist Finance”.